DJ Pierre: First recordings

-Post-Chicago
+Other releases

-In 1990, DJ Pierre moved away from Chicago, where the house-music scene was slowing down and joined Strictly Rhythm records, where he was also briefly the A&R manager.
-One of the problems that DJ Pierre and other Chicago house-music artists faced was that they did not usually own their own copyrights; the music they produced was sometimes exported and licensed overseas, and they were not able to share in these revenues.
-Other hits he released since leaving Chicago include "Generate Power" by Photon Inc, "Follow Me" by Aly-Us, and "The Horn Song" featuring Barbara Tucker, later released as "Everybody Dance (The Horn Song)."
+In 1990, DJ Pierre briefly moved from Chicago and joined Strictly Rhythm Records, where he was also briefly an A&R executive.
+DJ Pierre did not have a contract that stated if music he produced was licensed overseas to other record labels, he would share in this revenue.
+Other songs he released included "Generate Power" by Photon Inc, "Follow Me" by Aly-Us, and "The Horn Song" featuring Barbara Tucker, later released as "Everybody Dance (The Horn Song)."
 He is still DJing and producing; on January 14, 2007, he appeared on Pete Tong's Essential Mix on British BBC Radio 1.
 Tong inducted DJ Pierre into his dance music Hall of Fame in 2013.
 He appeared on the Essential Mix program again in 2017.
 In 2011, he released the Track "Alpha Omega" together with Kris Menace on the PIAS sub-label Different.